JaafarBK02/JaafarBK02.github.io/README.md

 I’m currently a junior, expecting to graduate in May 2026, and I’m actively seeking an internship in Data Analysis, Data Engineering, or Machine Learning.
 What I’m looking for is hands-on experience, an opportunity to learn, contribute, and grow as a future data scientist.

 # Volunteer Activities
+As a member of the UNESCO Club at Lycée Gustave Flaubert (LGF) in La Marsa, I actively participated in impactful community service and environmental initiatives.
+One memorable experience was organizing a beach clean-up at Gammarth Beach.
+Equipped with gloves and bags, our team of volunteers worked diligently under the morning sun, collecting litter and raising awareness among local beachgoers about the importance of preserving our coastline.
+Wikipedia

+In collaboration with Tunisian organizations, we also coordinated fundraisers to collect school supplies for underprivileged schools in regions like Aïn Draham.
+Visiting these schools to personally deliver notebooks, pens, and other essentials allowed me to witness firsthand the students' enthusiasm and gratitude.
+Additionally, we organized drives to gather winter clothing and food items, ensuring that vulnerable communities had the necessary resources during the colder months.

 <p float="left">
   <img src="unesco.jpg" width="33%" />